AdobeDocs/experience-platform.en/help/identity-service/identity-graph-viewer.md

 ![](./images/identity-graph-viewer/select-edge.png)

 Identity graphs with larger clusters of identities are also accessible through the identity graph viewer.
+The maximum number of identities that can be displayed through the identity graph viewer is 100.

+>[!IMPORTANT]
+>
+>An identity graph requires a minimum of two linked identities to be generated.

 ![](./images/identity-graph-viewer/large-cluster.png)